mendix/docs-site-test/content/en/docs/refguide8/modeling/pages/data-widgets/grids/data-grid/_index.md

 #### 3.4.10 Tooltip Page {#tooltip-page}

 A tooltip page is a page that appears when you hover your mouse over a row.
 The tooltip page should consist of a data view on the same entity as the data grid.
 Besides creating and connecting a tooltip page you also have to specify on which columns the tooltip will appear.
-See the property 'Show tooltip' of [data grid columns](columns).
+See the property 'Show tooltip' of [data grid columns](/refguide8/columns/).

 ### 3.5 Visibility Section {#visibility}

-{{% snippet file="/static/_includes/refguide8/visibility-section-link.md" %}}
+{{% snippet file="refguide8/visibility-section-link.md" %}}

 ## 4 Performing Specific Actions